 - Mid to late 19th century eclecticism such as Mariinsky and Nikolayevsky Palaces, Mariinsky Theatre, St. Isaac’s Cathedral, Palace of the Grand Duke Vladimir and others

-Fine Arts Academy and the Academy of Art and Design
+The Academy of Fine Arts and St. Petersburg Academy of Art and Design

 The Academy of Fine Arts was founded in 1757 to provide training in painting, sculpture and architecture.
 Many great Russian architects studied and worked there.
-You'll pay a visit to the Museum of the Academy which features works by students and graduates of the school; of special interest is the section exhibiting models of famous St. Petersburg buildings.
+You will pay a visit to the Museum of the Academy featuring works by students and graduates of the school; of special interest is the section exhibiting models of famous St. Petersburg buildings.

 Scaled models made of wood were used in creation of especially complicated and important structures in order to provide a comprehensive understanding of their dimensional composition, internal structure and interior decoration.
-After the construction completion, the models - these works of architecture of a particular kind - were handed over to the Academy for the benefit of the future architects and scholars.
+When buildings were completed, their models – these works of architecture of a particular kind – were handed over to the Academy for the benefit of the future architects and scholars.

 The Academy contains the important Museum of Applied Arts.
 Its basic purpose was to introduce the future artists to world art treasures enabling them to use the knowledge they had received.
 Gradually the Museum collected over 30,000 objects (sculpture, porcelain, glassware, antique furniture, ceramics and interior decorations) distinguished by their diversity and high artistic quality, reflecting all trends of applied art from ancient time to the present day.
 The Museum rooms themselves are unique decorated in various architectural styles reflecting different historical epochs.

-Other optional tours lasting four hours, conducted by Professor Alexei Lepork of the State Hermitage Museum, include:
+Other optional tours lasting four hours, conducted by Professor Alexei Leporc of the State Hermitage Museum, include: